February 17 - 23, 2013: Issue 98

 EXCURSION to NEWPORT, PITTWATER, and BROKEN BAY.
 The favourite steamship HUNTER will leave the Illawarra Company's Wharf, Erskine-street, at 10a.m. on SATURDAY next, for NEWPORT WHARF, BROKENBAY.
 Brass Band engaged.
 RETURN FARE, 5s; CHILDREN HALF-PRICE.
 Luncheon obtainable on board.
 NEW YEAR'S DAY.
 NEWPORT.
 PITTWATER.
 THE BEST PICNIC LAND KNOWN.
 THE TERMINUS OF THE HAWKESBURY.
 THE HEAD OF PITTWATER NAVIGATION.
 ONLY 10 MILES FROM MANLY.
 GO BY STEAMER and COME BACK BY ROAD, or to MANLY and BACK BY ROAD.
 COACHES by FARRELL, BOLTON, and FRASA.
 MAKE YOUR OWN ARRANGEMENTS IN TIME.
 SAME FARE AS STEAMERS.
 NEWPORT, NEWPORT, PITTWATER.
 NEW YEAR'S DAY.
 The ILLAWARRA CO.'S STEAMSHIP HUNTER will leave the COMPANY'S WHARF, on NEW YEAR'S DAY, 9.30 a.m , DIRECT FOR NEWPORT, RETURNING in the Evening.
 See Newspaper Reports on the KAMARUKA Boxing DayTrip.
 Advertising.
 (1880, December 30: Thursday).
 The Sydney Morning Herald(NSW : 1842 - 1954), p.
 2. Retrieved from http://nla.gov.au/nla.news-article13480589

-By 1885 the pier/quay was named ‘Victoria Wharf' in documents prepared and published for the next phase of Mr Jeannerett’s ventures, probably due to a visit by Queen Victoria’s sons, Princes Albert and George (later King George), who were sent as naval cadets on HMS Bacchante for a three year world tour of the then British Empire.
+By 1880, in lithographs for the New Marine Township of Newport, the pier/quay was named ‘Victoria Wharf' published for the next phase of Mr Jeannerett’s ventures, probably due to a visit by Queen Victoria’s sons, Princes Albert and George (later King George), who were sent as naval cadets on HMS Bacchante for a three year world tour of the then British Empire.

 They visited Newport in 1881 and an excursion they were taken on up the Hawkesbury River departed from Newport wharf: